VectorBarks/smart-climate/README.md

 - Set your desired temperature normally - the system handles the rest
 - Enable learning with the provided switch entity for improved accuracy over time
+- The HysteresisLearner will automatically detect your AC's operating patterns
+- Check the learning switch attributes to see timestamps and learning progress
 - Use preset modes for different scenarios (Away, Sleep, Boost)
 - Monitor performance through entity attributes